stvflowers/az-func2-csharp-HttpServiceBus/README.md

 Output Binding: Service Bus Queue

 ### Summary
 RESTful Http endpoint that places the body of the Http request onto the Service Bus queue.
 In the case of my PoC, the body of the message is JSON.
+The function **does not** run asynchronously.
+An asynchronous function does not support output bindings.

 ### Pre-requisites
 - Azure Function App